nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       Dental implants can significantly enhance your quality of life, restoring the ability to smile with confidence.
 Experience the transformation today - schedule a consultation with Sparkle dental implant clinic to discover how dental implants can revitalize your smile and oral health.
     imageUrl: img/dental_implants_600.jpg
-  - heading: Root Canal Treatment -  Pain Relief with Tooth Preservation for all ages
+  - heading: ROOT CANAL TREATMENT -  PAIN RELIEF WITH TOOTH PRESERVATION FOR ALL AGES
     text: >-
       Root canal treatment is a dental procedure designed to treat an infected or inflamed tooth.
 It relives pain and prevents the need for extraction.